 You don’t have to stare in the direction of the radiant, in fact meteors will appear longer away from the radiant.
 Ideal is often said to be 45 degrees away from the radiant, but probably more important is to find the darkest place you can, don’t have a light in your eyes (in fact, let your eyes adjust to the dark for many minutes), and look at the darkest patch of sky you can.

-On the night of the 2018 Geminids peak, the Moon is nearing first quarter and sets around 22:30 local time.
-Visibility will be better after that, but you can observe sooner; just try to preserve your night vision by keeping your back to the Moon.
-Though meteors will be visible all night, the peak will likely fall around 0200 local time when the radiant is high overhead.
-One advantage of evening viewing is though you will see fewer meteors, you may see some Earthgrazers – long meteors burning up very high in the atmosphere.
+On the night of the 2019 Geminids peak, the Moon has just passed full and rises in the East not too long after sunset.
+Whenever you watch, look at the darkest sky away from the Moon and try to preserve your night vision by avoiding the temptation to look at the Moon.
+There are trade-offs in when to watch this year.
+Though meteors will be visible all night, the peak will likely fall around 02:00 local time when the radiant is high overhead.
+In the early evening the Moon is lower and though there will likely be fewer meteors, you may see some Earthgrazers—long meteors burning up very high in the atmosphere.
 Later meteors hit more head on and appear shorter.

-Note that though peak meteor counts from a dark side can be over 100 per hour, light pollution will cut that number drastically.
+Note that though peak meteor counts from a dark site can be over 100 per hour (without the pesky Moon), light pollution will cut that number drastically.
 If you can’t head to a dark site, try looking in the darkest part of your sky and you will likely still be rewarded with some meteors, particularly if you are patient.
 But what if it is cloudy on the peak night?
 Try the next night.
 There will be fewer meteors, but still far more than normal.